facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ## Feedback Requested

-While any and all feedback is welcome, there is one undecided option that require feedback to help us finalize the syntax for generic blocks.
+While any and all feedback is welcome, there are two undecided options that require feedback to help us finalize the syntax for generic blocks.
 During the alpha/beta stage, we provide global options so users can try out the different options and provide their own feedback.
 Feedback will be taken into consideration as we move towards an official release candidate.
 It will be impossible to make all users happy, but we'd like to give users an opportunity to help shape